settlement in Ranbaxy “pay-for-delay” RICO litigation

 Our attorneys have helped shape the antitrust landscape.
-They come from diverse backgrounds.
-Many have served as judicial law clerks.
-Some have served in the Department of Justice and other governmental agencies.
-Others have experience litigating for the defense and bring special insight into the strategies of opposing counsel.
+They come from diverse backgrounds; many have served as judicial law clerks.
+Some have served in the Department of Justice and other governmental agencies while others have experience litigating for the defense and bring special insight into the strategies of opposing counsel.
 We are also skilled at navigating industry-specific economics and up-to-date on e-discovery, which increasingly shapes the strategy, development, and management of complex litigation.

 We have recovered billions of dollars in damages for injured plaintiffs as lead or co-lead counsel in some of the nation’s most complex cases.

 We achieved a record-setting recovery as co-lead counsel In re Urethane Antitrust Litigation, a price-fixing class action.
 After settling with several defendants for $139 million, we went to trial against The Dow Chemical Company and obtained a $400 million jury verdict.
 After offsetting the prior settlements and trebling as provided for by statute, the court entered judgment against Dow for $1.06 billion dollars.
 The case against Dow ultimately settled for $835 million while Dow’s petition for certiorari was pending before the U.S. Supreme Court.
 Including the Dow settlement, we recovered a total of $974 million for the class – nearly 250% of the damages found by the jury.
 The jury verdict was the largest price-fixing verdict in the history of the United States, and the largest jury verdict in the country in 2013.

 Cohen Milstein was also co-lead counsel in the Electronic Books Antitrust Litigation, which alleged that Apple and five of the six biggest publishers in the U.S. conspired to raise the price of e-books.
 We litigated together with the Department of Justice and Attorneys General from 33 states and territories.
 The case culminated in a settlement of $560 million, including a settlement of $450 million with Apple shortly before trial.